gruntwork-io/helm-kubernetes-services/examples/k8s-service-nginx/README.md

 process.

 You can further dig deeper using `describe`, or querying the different subresources such as the underlying Pods.
 For this guide, we are satisfied with the `Deployment` status output above.
-See [How do I check the status of the rollout?](/charts/k8s-service/README.md#how-do-i-check-the-status-of-the-rollout) for more details on how to check in on the detailed status of a rollout, and to help troubleshoot any issues in your environment.
+See the [How do I check the status of the rollout?](/charts/k8s-service/README.md#how-do-i-check-the-status-of-the-rollout) section of the chart README for more details on how to check in on the detailed status of a rollout, and to help troubleshoot any issues in your environment.

 Once you have confirmed the `Deployment` has rolled out successfully, the next step is to verify that Nginx is up and accessible.